Tennessee State Route 2: Bradley County

-US 64, US 11, and SR 2 continue northeast into downtown Cleveland as Lee Highway until U S 64 splits from the concurrency with SR 40 as SR 40 starts at this intersection.
+US 11, US 64, and SR 2 continue northeast through the McDonald community as Lee Highway.
+Entering Cleveland, the routes immediately have an interchange with APD-40 (US 64 Byp./US 74/SR 311), a bypass around downtown Cleveland.
+A few miles later, US 64 splits from the concurrency with SR 40 as SR 40 starts at this intersection.
 US 11/SR 2 turns north as Keith Street SW and then Keith Street NW and intersects SR 312 (Inman Street).
-The concurrency turns northeast and intersects SR 60 (25th Street/APD-40), which goes to US 64/US 74 (Waterlevel Highway), I-75, and Georgetown, and then SR 74 before leaving Cleveland.
+The concurrency turns northeast and intersects SR 60 (25th Street), which goes to US 64/US 74 (Waterlevel Highway), I-75, and Georgetown, and then SR 74 before leaving Cleveland.
 The highway once again becomes Lee Highway, then becomes Hiwassee Street as it intersects SR 308 (Lauderdale Memorial Highway), which goes to I-75 and Georgetown, and goes through Charleston.
 US 11/SR 2 then crosses the Hiwassee River and enters Calhoun in McMinn County.

 McMinn County

 The concurrency remains as Lee Highway through Calhoun and intersects and has a short concurrency with SR 163 (Lamonville Road/Bowater Road) and then continues to the northeast.
-US 11 Business splits away in Riceville with SR 39 (Riceville Road) and goes northeast through downtown Athens as US 11/SR 2 continues northeast, briefly running a concurrency with SR 39 in Riceville before it heads into downtown concurrent with US 11 BUS, and around the northwest side of downtown Athens as Congress Parkway.
+US 11 Business (US 11 Bus.) splits away in Riceville with SR 39 (Riceville Road) and goes northeast through downtown Athens as US 11/SR 2 continues northeast, briefly running a concurrency with SR 39 in Riceville before it heads into downtown concurrent with US 11 Bus., and around the northwest side of downtown Athens as Congress Parkway.
 It then intersects SR 30 (Decatur Pike) before leaving Athens.
-Just north of Athens, US 11 BUS/SR 305 (Ingleside Avenue) intersect US 11/SR 2 where US 11 BUS terminates.
+Just north of Athens, US 11 Bus./SR 305 (Ingleside Avenue) intersect US 11/SR 2 where US 11 Bus. terminates.
 SR 305 continues through the intersection and northeast to I-75.
 US 11/SR 2 continues northeast as Congress Parkway and into Niota where it becomes Willson Street and intersects SR 309 (Union Grove Road), a connector to I-75.
 US 11/SR 2 continues northeast and crosses into Monroe County.

-Monroe County
+Monroe and Loudon Counties

 Continuing as a primary state route, It then enters Sweetwater and intersects SR 68 at which point US 11/SR 2 becomes South Main Street.
 In downtown Sweetwater, it changes to North Main Street and briefly turns north before turning northeast once again and intersects SR 322 (Oakland Road), a connector to I-75 and Vonore before leaving town as Lee Highway.